 Right of way acquisition for the East End Connector commenced in April 2012.
-Construction on the $142-million project was pushed back from April 2014 to a starting date in February 2015.
-Work runs through May 2020.
+Construction on the $142 million project was pushed back from April 2014 to a starting date in February 2015.
+Work was originally anticipated to run through May 2020, then November 2020.

-NCDOT will submit Interstate 885 to the American Association of State Highway and Transportation Officials (AASHTO) at a future meeting for the planned corridor between Interstates 40 and 85.
-2014 sign schematics by NCDOT already show the route acknowledged for the East End Connector.4
+The North Carolina Department of Transportation (NCDOT) will submit Interstate 885 to the American Association of State Highway and Transportation Officials (AASHTO) at a future meeting.
+2014 sign schematics by NCDOT previously showed the route acknowledged for the East End Connector.4